arunchandramouli/fanofpython/AI/processor/readme.txt

 	The Following Pattern follows a Structured Supervised approach with labelled data and it's instance knowledge based.

+Purpose:

+	Classifies the query from the User and assigns priority, routes to the respective team for handling

 Strategy:

 	-> Prepare Data (possibly from a CSV file or any form)